garykac/woven/docs/design-space.md

 * Number of exposed elements
 	* Player with most of element X
 	* Caster must have N Xs visible in matrix
+* Place mana on cards to cast spells
+* Remove mana (recovery)
+* Use mana on spells for charges
+* Add cards to expand tapestry during game
+* Remove cards to quickly recover mana
+* ~Other players can interact with your tapestry~
+* Other players add mana to block spells

 ## Spell Cards

+* Basic spells that all players have
+* Set of possible starting spells
+* Gain spells during game
+* ~Losing spells during game~
 * Vary the pattern on card
 * Charges
 * Variable damage (roll dice)